jpolack/go-broom/bslice/bslice.md

 }
 ```

-Use ´.EachAsync´ to iterate through your broom-slice asnychronusly.
-Do not forget to send on the channel c, so the code after ´.EachAsync´ can be executed synchronusly.
+Use `.EachAsync` to iterate through your broom-slice asnychronusly.
+Do not forget to send on the channel c, so the code after `.EachAsync` can be executed synchronusly.

 ```golang
 package main